top of page

 The noun 'doctrine' has a rich etymological history that can be traced back to Latin.
 It originates from the Latin word 'doctrina,' which is derived from 'doctus,' meaning 'taught' or 'learned.'
 This etymological composition aptly encapsulates the essence of 'doctrine' as a set of beliefs, principles, or teachings that are often imparted or learned.
 It conveys the idea of a body of knowledge or a system of ideas that forms a basis for understanding and guiding behavior in various fields, including religion, philosophy, and politics.
 The word 'doctrine' reflects the role of education and learning in shaping and transmitting fundamental beliefs and principles, making it a term deeply rooted in the history of intellectual and ideological development.

-Quiz: Find the meaning of doctrine
+Quiz: Find the meaning of the noun doctrine:

 Try Again!